jtx081/cwrudatabite/README.md

 The repository we began with and that this new repository was based off of is located [here](https://github.com/altairarclight/CWRUDatabite) on GitHub.

 Both were created by our team.
 We created a new repository in order to work out connection issues and ended up sticking with that new repository since it would have been harder to go back to the old one.

+## Not Working
+Data cleaning and visualizing data from exisiting datasets does not currently work in this version.
+Most of the code is there, but we could not get it working in time.